guidogz/RADIO/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-RADIO: Robust Adaptive Decision for Investments and Operation
+RADIO: Robust Adaptive Decision for Investments and Operations
 =====================================================================================

 .. toctree::